JavisOkeyWalker/Ubuntu/Bandit.md

 mv data8.bin data8.gz
 gzip -d data8.gz
 file data8
 cat data8, which finally revealed the uncompressed message containing the password.

 Password: wbWdlBxEir4CaE8LaPhauuOo6pwRmrDw

+From this challenged I learned how to create the proper extension of a file based on its file type, and also decompressing the file based on its type.

+ # Bandit 13-14: